Swiss economy defies doomsayers, weathers franc shock

 By Alice Baghdjian

-ST. GALLEN, Switzerland When the Swiss central bank abandoned its cap on the franc back in January, corporate Switzerland warned of an economic "tsunami" that would hit exports, hammer jobs and plunge the Alpine nation into a deep recession.
+ST. GALLEN, Switzerland, May 10 When the Swiss central bank abandoned its cap on the franc back in January, corporate Switzerland warned of an economic "tsunami" that would hit exports, hammer jobs and plunge the Alpine nation into a deep recession.

 Four months later, however, the country appears to be holding up better than the doomsayers had predicted.